I-44 Business Loop

 Sarcoxie

 The second Jasper County business route from I-44 loops southward from Exits 26 and 29.
-The western two thirds of the 4.33 mile route doubles as Missouri 37 south from I-44 to Blackberry Road (old U.S. 66 west to Parshley) and east to 14th Street in the city of Sarcoxie.
-High Street east from MO 37 back to I-44 is locally maintained and also Historic U.S. 66.
+The western two thirds of the 4.33 mile long route doubles as Missouri Route 37 south from I-44 to Blackberry Road (old U.S. 66 west to Parshley) and east to 14th Street in the city of Sarcoxie.
+High Street east from Route 37 back to I-44 is locally maintained and also Historic U.S. 66.

 Mount Vernon